A climate tech startup — and Earthshot Prize finalist — designs new method to reduce clothing waste

 According to the Ellen MacArthur Foundation, the average piece of clothing in the U.S. is now worn just seven times, and worldwide less than 1% of textile waste gets recycled back into textiles.

 That's because most of our clothes are a blend of cotton and polyester (essentially plastic), making them nearly impossible to recycle.
-But at a pilot facility in Danville, Va. (once a bustling hub for textiles and tobacco), the Circ team cracked the code, inventing a way to separate the two through a chemical process.
+But at a pilot facility in Danville, Virginia — once a bustling hub for textiles and tobacco — the Circ team cracked the code, inventing a way to separate the two through a chemical process.

 "Our process, for lack of a better term, is a pressure cooker," said Hartman.
 "It's a very fancy insta-pot."